starwindz/swos-port/docs/ida2asm.md

 <symbol> [, function |, (array | pointer | ptr | functionPointer) <type>['['<size>']'] |, <type>] [(align: <n>)]
 ```

-SWOS assembly file contains large amount of symbols, and limiting exports to only the used ones helps
+SWOS assembly file contains a large amount of symbols, and limiting exports to only the used ones helps
 improving compiling and linking performance, as well as minimizing name clashes.

 Examples: